cctiger36/command_timer/README.md

 # CommandTimer

 Simple tool to execute commands on schedule.
-Designed for deploy web applications.
+Designed for maintain web applications.

 ## Installation